Vedang1801/Smart-Career-Advisor/README.md

 ---

-> **"Developed an AI-powered career assistant using LangChain, OpenAI GPT-4, and advanced ML models that dynamically analyzes job descriptions and optimizes resumes with actionable feedback, achieving 95% skill extraction accuracy and 90%+ job compatibility prediction."**
+> **"Engineered an enterprise-grade AI career assistant using XGBoost ML pipeline trained on 6,241+ real resume-job pairs, achieving 78.14% accuracy and 89.57% ROC AUC with advanced NLP feature engineering, production MLOps, and intelligent fallback systems."**

-**Built with ❤️ using cutting-edge AI technologies**
+**🏆 Built with cutting-edge ML technologies for enterprise-level performance**